-The reason is one of degree.
-With one of these kitchens the question is always how much to modernize versus how much vintage-ness to keep.
+When your home has a vintage yellow kitchen with design integrity the question is always how much to modernize versus how much vintage-ness to keep.
 Do you restore, replicate or simply evoke?
-These are not easy decisions and, because houses are living structures that are changed by the owner’s viewpoint and needs, there is never a “right” solution.
+These are not easy decisions and, because houses are living structures changed by each owner’s viewpoint and needs, there is never a universal solution.

 For this saffron and green Deco beauty in a Depression-era Tudor home, the owner wisely chose restoration.
 Some would have hated the period color scheme and simply ripped it all out.
-I feel that when you choose a home with a kitchen as distinctive as this, there’s definitely a responsibility attached.
-So to my mind, whether restored or refurbished in vintage style, the updating done here was carefully and lovingly.
+I feel a home with a kitchen as distinctive as this comes with a responsibility attached.
+And whether restored or refurbished, the updating done here was carefully and lovingly.

 I would wager that the house dates between 1938 and 1944.
-I make that guess largely based on the unusual saffron and pine color scheme which hasn’t really been revived since the late 30s and early 40s when tropical motifs were popular.
+I make that guess largely based on the unusual saffron and pine color scheme which hasn’t really been revived since the late 30s and early 40s when tropical motifs became popular.
 The green brackets in the tile work on the window wall are distinctly Art Deco.
-The lower border looks later, as do the cabinets.
-There’s also an extraordinary linoleum floor though it’s difficult to tell whether it’s original or replaced — you see linoleum checkerboard but the black notched border that matches the sink-wall motif is unusual.
-What’s clear is that the drawer stack on the right hand side of the sink was repurposed into a dishwasher panel.
-All the slab-front cabinets appear to be 40s (my Grandmother’s house had the same type) and trim work have been deftly painted to play into the theme.
+The lower border looks later, as do the cabinets — possibly early 1950s when kitchens began to be fitted (my Grandmother’s house had the same type with the pull out cutting board).
+What’s clear is that the drawer stack on the right hand side of the sink was repurposed into a dishwasher panel — appropriate and ideal.
+And trim work has been deftly painted to play into the theme.
 Green Depression-glass pulls add another helping of vintage style.
 I’m not so much for tile counters.
 I prefer surfaces that are easier to clean but I suppose they come with the dinner.
 The tin ceiling might well have been a later addition and Deco ceiling lights like this one are widely available.
+There’s also an extraordinary linoleum floor though it’s difficult to tell whether it’s original or replaced — you see linoleum checkerboard but the black notched border that matches the sink-wall motif is unusual.

-I love strong yellow and strong green together – the New Hampshire Farmhouse Kitchen has these two colors as well.
+I love strong yellow and strong green together.
+The New Hampshire Farmhouse Kitchen has these two colors as well.
 I vividly remember the first time I saw it not all that long ago at the Royal Palace complex in Phnom Penh, Cambodia.
-Perhaps that’s why I have a variation upstairs in my house, too.
+Perhaps that’s why I have a variation on the yellow and green theme upstairs in my house, too.